edgelesssys/marblerun/docs/docs/getting-started/quickstart.md

 ## Step 2: Verify the Coordinator

-After installing the Coordinator we need to verify its integrity.
+After installing the Coordinator, we need to verify its integrity.
 For this, we utilize SGX remote attestation and obtain the Coordinator's root certificate.

 Verify the quote and get the Coordinator's root certificate